Salem Alketbi talks about his forensics career journey

 University of Central Lancashire graduate, Salem Alketbi, has risen through the ranks in the field of forensics and criminology to become a Captain and Assistant Expert for the Dubai Police Force.

 Since high school, Salem has always had an interest in biology and genetics and for this reason he chose to study BSc (Hons) Forensic Biology at the University of Central Lancashire.

 After graduating from his degree in 2011, Salem joined the Dubai Police Academy where he studied for a year.
 In 2012, he moved on to work in the Biology and DNA section of the General Department of Forensic Science and Criminology in the Dubai Police Force.
-After gaining work experience in the field of forensic DNA, Salem returned to the University of Central Lancashire and completed an MSc DNA Profiling from 2013-2014.
+After gaining work experience in the field of forensic DNA, Salem returned to the University of Central Lancashire and completed an MSc DNA Profiling from 2013 to 2014.

-When asked what advice he would give to graduates wishing to follow a similar career path, Salem replied: “If you want to work in the forensic field, it is important to gain some experience by working in forensic cases to find out what interests you because there are many different areas that you can work in.”
+When asked what advice he would give to graduates wishing to follow a similar career path, Salem said: “If you want to work in the forensic field, it is important to gain some experience by working in forensic cases to find out what interests you because there are many different areas that you can work in.”